 Despite a crushing knockout loss to Foreman in 1974, Norton had maintained his high standing with stoppage wins over Ron Stander and Jerry Quarry.
 Ali vs Norton III to decide once and for all who was the better man became a huge attraction, resulting in the biggest payday in boxing history up to that point, six million dollars for Ali.
 While the live gate was inhibited by a New York City police strike and the chaos which ensued, millions around the world watched the bout on closed circuit television.

-Over 40 years later, boxing fans still argue about the fight and the judges’ decision.
+And more than four decades later, boxing fans still argue about the fight and the judges’ decision.
 A myth has accrued over the years that the challenger was the victim of an obvious robbery, that Ali in no way deserved the narrow though unanimous decision he received after 15 rounds.
-In fact, like their first two fights, it was a very close affair, at times difficult to score, and while Norton may have got the better of it by a shade, no blatant larceny took place.
+In truth, just like their first two fights, it was a very close affair, at times difficult to score, and while Norton may have got the better of it by a shade, no blatant larceny took place.
 In the history of controversial heavyweight decisions, this was less Louis vs Walcott and more Holmes vs Witherspoon.

 And the fact remains that in a close fight, every round is precious.
-Prior to the final stanza, Norton’s corner made the fatal error of telling their man the decision was in the bag and for the last three minutes he should play it safe to make sure the crafty champion didn’t somehow get lucky.
-By contrast, Ali fought round 15 like his life depended on it, summoning the strength and energy to dominate its first two minutes and thereby save his title by the slimmest of margins.
+Prior to the final stanza, Norton’s corner made the fatal error of telling their man the decision was in the bag and instructing him to play it safe for the last three minutes to make sure the crafty champion didn’t somehow get lucky.
+By contrast, Ali fought round fifteen like his life depended on it, summoning the strength and energy to dominate its first two minutes and thereby save his title by the slimmest of margins.

-But while Ali won, he had done so on little more than guts and guile.
+But while Ali barely got the nod from the judges, he had done so on little more than guts and guile.
 Anyone watching with a critical eye could see he was at the end of the road.
 How could those close to him not reflect on the fact that less than two years before he had looked magnificent against Foreman, but now his timing seemed off, his legs sluggish, his chin more vulnerable than ever?
 The truth was Ali’s brutal war with Joe Frazier in Manila the year before had extinguished his prime.

 If ever there was a time for Ali to retire and avoid the beatings and blows that lay ahead, it was after that third bout with Norton.
 According to those closest to him, the legendary champion knew it as well as anyone.
 But how could he stop?
 Not just the thousands of fans in Yankee Stadium but the whole world was chanting “Ali!
 Ali!
 Ali!”
 And while he had the strength and courage to defeat almost any man in the ring, sadly, Muhammad Ali lacked the will to resist the allure of his own legend. — Michael Carbert